akshaya15g/HibernateReproducerORM5WorkingFine/README.md

 # HibernateReproducerORM5WorkingFine
-This is a test case using hibernate test template to demonstrate the issue regarding binding
+This is a test case using hibernate test template to demonstrate the issue regarding binding worked fine in the older version

 Import the maven project and run the test case under ORMStandaloneTestCase.java